Fault Tolerant Zero Forcing: Compatible collections of path covers and applications to trees

 \subsection{Trees}

-Trees are connected acyclic graphs, and previously in this section we dealt with the special cases of $P_n$ and $K_{1,n}$.
-The problem of determining the zero forcing number of a tree $T$ is the same as determining a minimum path cover of $T$ (\Cref{thm:pz}).
-We review the zero forcing case before showing how to extend the relationship between minimum path covers and zero forcing to fault tolerant zero forcing.
+Trees are connected acyclic graphs, and we previously dealt with the special cases of $P_n$ and $K_{1,n}$.
+In this section we give an easily computable bound on the fault tolerant zero forcing number of a tree $T$, then show that the sets of compatible path covers of defined earlier in this section determine $\Z_t(T)$.

-\begin{definition} A path cover of a graph $G$ is a collection of induced paths $\mathcal{P}$ such that every vertex of $G$ lies in exactly one path of $\mathcal{P}$. \end{definition}

-\begin{definition} The path cover number of a graph $G$, denoted $\mathrm{P}(G)$, is the minimum number of paths in a path cover of $G$. \end{definition}
+When we restrict our attention to trees, the inequality of \Cref{thm:IltZt} becomes equality, and establishing this is the primary goal of this section.
+We first recall the corresponding result in the standard zero forcing case.

 \begin{theorem}[\cite{param}] Let $T$ be a tree.
-Then $\mathrm{P}(T) = Z(T)$. \end{theorem}
+Then $\mathrm{P}(T) = \Z(T)$. \end{theorem}

-\begin{definition} The leaf number of a tree $T$, denoted $\ell(t)$, is the number of vertices of $T$ with degree 1. \end{definition} \begin{theorem} The set of leaves of a tree $T$ is a fault tolerant set of $T$.
-Hence, $Z_t(T) \leq \ell(t)$. \end{theorem} \begin{proof} We know from \cite{geneson2020reconfiguration} that every tree has a zero forcing set that consists entirely of leaves.
-We must show that any set of all but one leaf is a zero forcing set of $T$.
-Suppose $\mathcal{P} = \{ C_i \}_{i=1}^r$ is an arbitrary path cover of $T$, define Select an arbitrary $v \in A$ and let $B = A \setminus \{v\}$.
-We claim that $B$ is a zero forcing set of $T$.
-Without loss of generality, assume that $v \in C_1$.
-If $|V(C_1)| \geq 2$, then $C_1$ has one endpoint in $B$ and $C_2, \dots , C_r$ have both endpoints in $B$, thus $B$ is a zero forcing set of $T$.
-We can always choose a path cover such that $|V(C_1)| \geq 2$ by letting $W$ be a zero forcing set of $T$ that does not contain $v$.
-This is possible by \cite{param}.
-This yields a path cover $\mathcal{P}$ of $T$ with the required property. \end{proof}
+In fact, there is a correspondence between (minimum) zero forcing sets of a tree $T$ and (minimum) path covers of $T$, obtained by taking one endpoint of each path in a path cover.
+This yields a zero forcing set of $T$, and all zero forcing sets are obtained in this way (see, for example, the proof of Proposition 4.2 in \cite{AIM2008}).

+We denote by $\ell(T)$ the number of vertices of degree 1 in a tree $T$, and refer to $\ell(T)$ as the leaf number of $T$.
+For leaky forcing, it was shown in \cite[Proposition 3.2]{alameda2024leaky} that the set of leaves of a tree with an edge is the unique 1-leaky forcing set of $T$.
+This implies the next result, but we provide our own proof for self containment.